What to check first

 Is a one-way NDA bad?

 Not always.
 A one-way NDA can make sense when only one side shares confidential information.
-It is riskier when both sides are sharing sensitive information.
+It is riskier when both sides are sharing sensitive information, in which case a mutual NDA (MNDA) is usually fairer.

 What should be excluded from confidential information?